systembolaget/LED-lighting-tutorial-7b-Cordless-LED-luminaire-with-dimmer/README.md

-# LED lighting tutorial - Cordless LED luminaire with dimmer
+# LED lighting tutorial - Cordless dimmable LED light lasting 12h @ 505lm with 3000K @ CRI 90

-Portable balcony, terrace, garden or restaurant lantern set-up, based on an **11.1V rechargeable Li-Ion battery**
+Get off the grid.
+Cut the cord.
+How to drive a high-CRI COB LED from a rechargeable 11,1V Li-Ion battery for 12 hours at full brightness

 ### Result